-Erasmus University Rotterdam (EUR) has the ambition to become one of the most sustainable universities of the Netherlands.
+Erasmus University Rotterdam has the ambition to become one of the most sustainable universities of the Netherlands.
 Developing a green and sustainable campus is an important aspect of this ambition.
-The last couple of years, the university started developing a more sustainable campus.
-When constructing a new building, there is a lot of attention for sustainable aspects such as cradle-to-cradle concepts that contribute to a circular economy.
-Besides that, the existing buildings are managed as energy-efficient as possible.
+In recent years, the university has taken several steps towards a more sustainable campus.

 Campus under construction

-In 2011 the university started constructing campus Woudestein in the context of Tomorrow's Campus.
-The goal of Tomorrow's Campus is to create a campus with allure, which is both green, which gives space to sports and relaxation, as urban with different meeting points and facilities.
+In 2011 the university started reconstructing campus Woudestein in the context of Tomorrow's Campus.
+The goal of Tomorrow's Campus is to create a campus with allure.
+A campus which is both green and urban, with room for sports and relaxation and with plenty of meeting points and facilities.

-Increasing biodiversity on the campus is one of the themes of Tomorrow's Campus III.
-In recent years, more colour has been added to the planting of permanent plants on the campus, which in turn attract bees and insects.
-Furthermore, no pesticides are used and weeds are removed as much as possible by weeding.
-Landscaping firm van der Gaag has been taking care of EUR's green maintenance since the EUR moved to campus Woudestein in 1968.
+Increasing biodiversity on campus is a core theme of Tomorrow's Campus III.
+In recent years, more colour was added to the planting to attract insects.
+No pesticides are used and weeds are mainly removed by weeding.
+Ever since EUR moved to Woudestein in 1968, Landscaping firm van der Gaag has done EUR's greenery maintenance .